senecawill/observe/README.md

 5. **File Title Display**: When loading a file, displays its title (minus `.md`) at the top of the document.

 ### Markdown Rendering
-- Utilizes Python’s `markdown` package with extensions for fenced code blocks, tables, syntax highlighting, and handling single newlines (`nl2br`).
+- Utilizes Python's `markdown` package with extensions for fenced code blocks, tables, syntax highlighting, and handling single newlines (`nl2br`).
 - Applies Bootstrap styles to tables for better presentation.

 ### Full-Text Search
 1. **Naive Substring Search**: Converts each file's content to lowercase and matches against the query.
 2. **Search Bar**: Users can enter a query in the search input at the top of the sidebar.
-3. **Collapsible Results**: Displays each file’s matches in a Bootstrap 5 accordion.
+3. **Collapsible Results**: Displays each file's matches in a Bootstrap 5 accordion.
 4. **Clickable Snippets**: Each snippet link opens the file at the matching location, highlighting the text.
 5. **Clear Button**: A small icon button next to the search bar clears the current search results.

 ### Web Interface
 - Uses Bootstrap 5 for layout (grid, navbar, accordion, buttons).
 - Sidebar displays the search bar and clear button.
-- Content area shows the selected file’s rendered Markdown with a heading displaying the file’s name minus `.md`.
+- Content area shows the selected file's rendered Markdown with a heading displaying the file's name minus `.md`.
 - Search results are displayed in an accordion format that can be expanded or collapsed.

 ### Backend API